Agencies Responsible for regulating drones in the Republic of Cyprus

 The Cyprus agency responsible for drone safety, DCA, has provided several internet-accessible details on flying for fun or work.
 The highlights are enumerated below.
 For more details go to the link above.

-As of 31st December 2020, national rules for drones will be replaced by common European regulations.
-The purpose of this reform is to create a truly harmonized drone market in Europe with the highest level of safety.
-In practice, it means that once a drone Οperator has received authorization from its state of registry, he/she will be allowed to freely circulate in the European Union.
-According to the level of risk involved, this new legal framework will introduce three categories of drone operations: Open, Specific and Certified
+As of 31st December 2020, national drone rules will be replaced by common European regulations.
+This reform aims to create a truly harmonized drone market in Europe with the highest level of safety.
+In practice, it means that once a drone Οperator has received authorization from its state of registry, he/she will be allowed to circulate freely in the European Union.
+According to the level of risk involved, this new legal framework will introduce three categories of drone operations: Open, Specific, and Certified.

 Drone operations are to be conducted according to the Commission Delegated Regulation (EU) 2019/945 and Commission Implementing Regulation (EU) 2019/947 (as amended).